 Explore the historic center of Santiago

-The Historical Center
+The Historic Center

-In summary, we can say that the location of the Hotel Almacruz is simply privileged to explore Santiago.
+In summary, we can say that the location of the Almacruz Hotel is simply privileged to explore Santiago.